 - Its supports 2D and 3D graphics

-It is a very powerful operating system which is supported by a large number of applications.
+It is a very powerful operating system that is supported by a large number of applications.
 The hardware supported by Android is structured around the ARM architecture platform.
-Being the open-source software Android can be used by anyone for free of cost.
+Being open-source software Android can be used by anyone for free of cost.
 On the Android App Store, multiple utility apps are available which can help you out in performing numerous functions.
 This software is very cheap and due to Android software, today smartphones are becoming accessible to everyone.

 Why was Android created?